caksland/FlowSystemDesign/README.md

 dymos 1.2.0
 openmdao 3.16.0

-NOTE. there is a manual bug fix that is required for the code to run. in trajectory.py, the the add_parameter function definition needs to specify None units as default: e.g. def add_parameter(self, name, units=None, val=_unspecified, desc=_unspecified, opt=False,
+NOTE 1. there is a manual bug fix that is required for the code to run. in trajectory.py, the the add_parameter function definition needs to specify None units as default: e.g. def add_parameter(self, name, units=None, val=_unspecified, desc=_unspecified, opt=False,

+NOTE 2.
+I've also run the code in the latest version of dymos and openmdao dymos 1.6.1 openmdao 3.23.0 and the setup time is still slow.
+However, the optimization does not complete.